WhisperingChaos/dkrcp/README.md

   * Continue with [Copy *to* an *existing image*](https://github.com/WhisperingChaos/dkrcp/blob/master/README.md#copy-to-an-existing-image).

 #####Interweaved Copying
 The behavior of ```dkrcp``` in situations where the same container assumes both SOURCE and TARGET roles is undefined and may change.
 Preliminary testing indicates that non-overlapping directory references are copied as expected.
 In fact, a fully overlapping root to root copy operation succeeds but no time has been invested to determine its correctness.
 Therefore, exercise caution when copying between the same SOURCE and TARGET containers.
-Fortunately copy operations involving the same SOURCE and TARGET image avert this uncertainty.
+Copy operations involving the same SOURCE and TARGET image fortunately avert this uncertainty.

 When operating on the same SOURCE and TARGET image, ```dkrcp``` converts both to independent container instances.
 The use of independent container prevents entanglement of the copy streams.
-Therefore ```dkrcp```'s behavior should be identical to: copy from source container to host then copy from host to target container.
+Therefore ```dkrcp```'s behavior (not its implementation) should be identical to: copy from source container to host then copy from host to target container.

 #####Permissions
 Since ```dkrcp``` wraps ```docker cp``` it applies file system permissions according to ```docker cp``` semantics.  ```docker cp``` currently replaces Linux ```UID:GID``` file system settings with the ```UID:GID``` of the account executing ```docker cp``` when copying from a container.
 It then reverses this behavior when copying to a TARGET container, by replacing both the SOURCE ```UID:GID``` with the Linux root ID ('1').
 Caution should be exercised as these permission semantics will eliminate custom ```UID:GID``` settings applied to SOURCE or TARGET file system objects.
 The same permission semantics apply to images.

 #####follow-link
 (```--follow-link,-L```)'s usual behavior replaces a symbolic link with with a physical copy of it's dereferenced object.
 When coupled with ```cp -aL``` link replacement occurs for every element of the recursively produced list of subdirectories/files for a SOURCE argument that's a directory.
 Currently, ```dkrcp```'s limits ```--follow-link``` behavior to only those symbolic links specified as SOURCE arguments.
 Therefore, a SOURCE argument referencing a symbolic link that's associated to file is replaced by a copy of the file with similar behavior applied to a SOURCE argument symbolic link associated to a directory.
-However, in situations involving a SOURCE argument referencing a symbolically linked directory or an actual one, ```dkrcp``` eschews typical ```--forward-link``` behavior by failing to replace symbolic links of the SOURCE directory's recursively enumerated file and subdirectory symbolic links.
+However, in situations involving a SOURCE argument referencing a symbolically linked directory or an actual one, ```dkrcp``` eschews typical ```--forward-link``` behavior by preserving, instead of replacing, symbolic links of the SOURCE directory's recursively enumerated file and subdirectory symbolic links.
 This behavior demonstrated below mirrors the current [design](https://github.com/docker/docker/issues/21146) of ```docker cp --follow-link```.
 ```
 # host 'xlink' is a symbolic link to a directory.  this directory also contains
 # a symbolic link named 'xfilelink'.